steffjenl/okazanta/README.md

 The name (loosely) comes from the Esperanto word for occurrence or incident.
 Both of those words seem a good fit for an app that reports what is happening, the OK at the sart of the word implies a 'positive status check', and since the project is universal and open to all, why not a little bit of Esperanto :)

-## Legacy?
+## Changelog

-The **Legacy** branch is an update to Cachet without major changes, it's bascially the old code with a few additions from other more updated forks, and will recieve essential security and stability fixes and other minimal updates.

-We will also be creating a new **Core** branch which will be based on Laravel 9 with all modern dependecies.
-There may be some breaking changes and it will not be ready for a while, but it will be the future of the Okazanta project.
+- 3.1.1 - 2023-08-06
+  - Core: Laravel 10 upgrade
+  - Core: PHP 8.1 support
+  - Feature: Widget for your website or ticket system

+- 3.0.1 - 2023-08-02
+  - Core: Laravel 8 upgrade
+  - Core: PHP 8.0 support
+  - Feature: Enable 2FA with QR Code
+  - Feature: RSS Feed support
+  - Bugfix: SQL Injection in API

 ## Get involved

 There is a huge amount to do, even to pull the existing code up to today before any other changes or steps forward, and we are happy for any help.

-Please DO start issues, comment on others, make PRs, and come and take part in discussion on [our Discord](https://discord.gg/4CtKuuHrqJ).
+Please DO start issues, comment on others, make PRs.